Should You Customize Your Resume for Every Job Application?

 Use Extracurriculars to Show Personality

 Your “interests” section isn’t filler — it’s your chance to stand out.
-Hobbies really matter because they reveal your personality, values, and soft skills that recruiters often look for.

 Did you volunteer?
 That shows empathy and teamwork.